comtrya/comtrya/docs/src/cli.md

 # Run all manifests within your current directory
 comtrya apply

+# Run all manifests within your current directory and a specified configuration file
+comtrya -c /path/to/Comtrya/yaml

 # --manifests, or -m, will run a subset of your manifests
 comtrya apply -m one,two,three